tkhadir/tkhadir/README.md

 # My json validator tool

-in my repos json-validator-tool is an idea that i had to montor json schema in database, don't hesitate fork and contribute :rocket:
+in my repos json-validator-tool is an idea that i had to monitor json schema in database, don't hesitate fork and contribute :rocket:

 ![demo-top](demo.PNG)
 ![demo-bottom](demo1.PNG)